cieloaloy/cse15l-lab-reports/lab3.md

 This tutorial explains 4 command-line options for the command `less`.
 We use `less` to view a portion of a file from the command-line without printing the entire text, hence the name LESS.

-All of the following options were found using the Wikipedia page for `less`: https://en.wikipedia.org/wiki/Less_(Unix)
+All of the following options were found using the Wikipedia page for [less](https://en.wikipedia.org/wiki/Less_(Unix)).

 ## Option 1: -N